Top Real Estate Agents in Duluth, Minnesota

 History

-Duluth's iconic Aerial Lift Bridge was originally constructed as a transporter bridge in 1905, one of only a few ever built in the United States, before being converted to its current vertical-lift design in 1929.
+Duluth's iconic Aerial Lift Bridge, originally constructed as a transporter bridge in 1905, is one of only a few such bridges ever built in the United States and remains a fully operational symbol of the city's industrial heritage.

 Life in Duluth